East of England Co-operative Society Limited

 Archant

-Notice of an Application to vary a Premises Licence/ Club Premises Certificate Under the Licensing Act 2003
+Notice of Application to vary a Premises Licence under the Licensing Act 2003

-Name of applicant/club: East of England Co-operative Society Limited.
-Premises address to which application refers: East of England Co-op Heyford Road Norwich NR6 6GB.
-In the absence of a postal address, a description sufficient to identify the location and extent of the premises/ qualifying club: N/A. Proposed variation to licensable/ qualifying club activities: To vary the licence for the sale of alcohol by retail for consumption off the premises as follows: Monday to Sunday (including Good Friday): 06:00 – 23:00.
-Representations about this application should be made in writing to: Licensing Team, Norwich City Council, City Hall, St Peters Street, Norwich, NR2 1NH.
-Representations must be received by 26th March 2019.
-The application may be viewed 09:00-17:00hrs Monday-Friday, in the Register held at the above offices.
-N.B.
-IT IS AN OFFENCE, UNDER SECTION 158 OF THE LICENSING ACT 2003.
-TO MAKE A FALSE STATEMENT IN OR IN CONNECTION WITH THIS APPLICATION.
-THOSE WHO MAKE A FALSE STATEMENT MAY BE LIABLE ON SUMMARY CONVICTION TO A FINE OF ANY AMOUNT.
+TAKE NOTICE that East of England Co-operative Society Limited has applied to Broadland District Council for a Premises Licence for the East of England Co-op 113-117 Crostwick Lane, Spixworth, Norwich NR10 3AF.
+The licensable activities proposed to continue at the premises consist of: Sale of Alcohol by Retail for Consumption Off the Premises and the changes the applicant is applying for are Monday to Sunday (including Good Friday).
+06:00-23:00.
+Any person wishing to object to the grant of the Licence should write to the Licensing Team, Broadland District Council, Thorpe Lodge, 1 Yarmouth Road, Thorpe St Andrew, Norwich NR7 0DU.
+The licensing register can be inspected during the Council’s normal opening hours at the Council offices.
+It is an offence to knowingly or recklessly make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence is £5,000.
+Objections must be received by the Broadland District Council Licensing Team in writing no later than: 27th March 2019.

 Comments have been disabled on this article.